This Bed We Made Review

 Based in 1950s Montreal, This Bed We Made follows the story of hotel maid Sophie Roy as she tidies guests' rooms in the Clarington Hotel.
 Opening in a police station after an incident at the hotel, Sophie is asked to go through the events of the day that led up to the currently unknown crime.
 She starts to tell the story, and the game begins.
 While performing the tasks a maid normally would, Sophie can also snoop through the items of the guests in Room 504, the first room in the game that the player loads into.
 It is after this room has been cleaned that the player can start to sink their teeth into the story.

-Sophie goes down to the basement where, after she overhears a few conversations between her co-workers, she is called to reception to clean up a mess in the lobby of the Clarington.
+Sophie goes down to the basement, where, after she overhears a few conversations between her co-workers, she is called to reception to clean up a mess in Clarington's lobby.
 Here, the player will meet two of Sophie's co-workers, Beth and Andrew; later, the opportunity to team up with just one of them is available.
 While cleaning the mess, Sophie finds a roll of film.
 Being the helpful employee she is, Sophie takes the opportunity to return the film roll herself as the owner, Mr Spade, just happens to be on the cleaning route.
 Once the player enters the room, This Bed We Made truly begins.

 While taking the roll of film back to the room, Sophie notices the bathroom is emitting a strange glow, a bright red rather than the usual white of the bulbs.
 Upon entering the bathroom, Sophie finds it is being used as a photographer's dark room.
 To add to the already creepy atmosphere this creates, the photos hanging above the bath are of Sophie herself, snooping through other guests' belongings.